CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 12. Optionally, select a notification channel where you want the events to be sent.

     Only previously created channels are available for selection.
 If no channel is available or selected, the notifications can only be retrieved from the database.
 You can add a channel at a later time and then add it to the rule.
-Refer to {{<link title="Configure Notifications/#create-a-channel" text="Create a Channel">}} and {{<link title="Configure Notifications/#change-add-or-remove-the-channels-on-a-tca-rule" text="Modify TCA Rules">}}.
+Refer to {{<link title="Configure System Event Notifications/#create-a-channel" text="Create a Channel">}} and {{<link title="Configure Threshold-Based Event Notifications/#change-add-or-remove-the-channels-on-a-tca-rule" text="Modify TCA Rules">}}.

 13. Click **Finish**.

-This example shows four rules.
-The rule on the left triggers an alarm event when the laser bias current exceeds the upper threshold set by the vendor on all interfaces of all leaf switches.
-The rule second to the left triggers an alarm event when the temperature on the *temp1* sensor exceeds 32 &deg;C on the all leaf switch.
-The rule second to the right triggers an alarm event when any device exceeds the maximum CPU utilization of 93%.
-The rule on the right triggers an informational event when switch *leaf01* exceeds the maximum CPU utilization of 87%.
-Note that the cards indicate all rules are currently Active.
+This example shows two interface statistics rules.
+The rule on the left triggers an informational event when the the total received bytes exceeds the upper threshold of 5 M on all switches.
+The rule on the right triggers an alarm event when any switch exceeds the total received broadcast bytes af 560 K, indicating a broadcast storm.
+Note that the cards indicate both rules are currently Active.

-{{<figure src="/images/netq/tca-create-rule-examples-320.png" width="700">}}
+{{<figure src="/images/netq/tca-create-rule-ifstats-examples-330.png" width="700">}}

 {{< /tab >}}